Choosing the Right Fence for Your Yard

 - Invisible fence: This type will keep your dog or dogs in your yard.
 An invisible fence is ideal when you enjoy the view beyond your yard and don’t want to obscure it with a standard fence.
 They are relatively affordable too, but not all dog owners like the “correction” aspect of electric fences and collars.

 Provide Privacy: Your Options

 This type of fencing will also create a boundary, of course.
 But the goal is to also make you more comfortable in your yard.

 - Shadow Box fences: These attractive fences are available in a range of wood, vinyl and composite materials.
 Wood can be stained to your preferred color and will need continued maintenance.
 Vinyl is maintenance-free.
 Most is white, but tan, brown, ivory, gray and other colors are available.
 Composite fencing tends to be darker – browns, grays, greens and black.
 All types can be quite plain or be fitted with decorative post caps or a row of lattice around the top.
-Accessorizing a fence adds beauty, but increases cost too.
+Accessorizing a fence adds beauty, but the already high cost of shadow box fencing increases too.

 - Bamboo fence: Made from stalks of bamboo, these fences give any yard an exotic feel.
 If you want to turn your backyard into a true getaway, consider a bamboo fence – and maybe a Tiki hut too.